BorisTheBrave/DeBroglie/docs/articles/index.md

 Right now, DeBroglie isn't in NuGet.
 The easiest way to get going is to git clone the repo, and include the DeBroglie project in your solution.

-Then here's a simple that constructs the relevant objects and runs them.
+Then here's a simple snippet that constructs the relevant objects and runs them.

 ```csharp
 // Define some sample data